SuperFLEB/BlenderEditCollectionAddon/README.md

 Since it was a relatively reproducible process to find and link the Collections, I created this addon that allows quickly dropping in to edit the underlying Collection of a Collection Instance, and then dropping out.

-## To Install
+## To install

-It's an ordinary Blender addon.
-You can either install the ZIP release and install it, or clone/copy this into your Blender addons directory.
+Either install the ZIP file from the release or clone this repository and use the build_release.py script to build a ZIP file that you can install into Blender.

 ## To Use